June, 2019 Data Tables:

 Gender is the gender of the person (male or female) as reported on the member’s eligibility form.
 Recipients with unknown gender were excluded from data presented by gender.
 Totals outside of gender include unknown gender in the counts.

-Inpatients is defined as a patient receiving care in a hospital inpatient setting, place of service = 21, Inpatient Hospital.
+Inpatients is defined as a patient receiving care in a hospital inpatient setting, place of service = 21 or provider type = 01, Inpatient Hospital.
 This does not include place of service code = 51, Inpatient Psychiatric Facility.

 Limited Benefits describes certain categories of eligibility (COE) that have limited Medicaid Benefits, which means that individuals with those COEs are not eligible for all services covered by SC Medicaid (e.g. women with family planning-only coverage).